How to Create Sales, Onboarding, and Service Processes that will Wow Clients

 3. The business owner took the time to learn about my wants.

-The business owner asked questions to learn more about the type of services I wanted.
-And, before discussing the budget, she gave me a rundown of her service processes.
+The business owner asked questions to learn more about the type of services I was interested in.
+Before discussing the budget, she provided me with a rundown of her service processes.

-This included what I could expect from her that she felt made her an ideal hire.
+This included what I could expect from her, which she felt made her an ideal hire.
 She then asked me about my budget and made sure I was realistic about what could be accomplished for my budget.
 She also reassured me that I was in good hands.

 4. The business owner was transparent about her fees.